Are car insurance companies open on bank holidays?

 Many agents are eager to give you quotes during office hours and even after hours if you have a busy schedule, but doing your homework to find out when your agent will be available post-sale is what matters most.

-Retail companies, restaurants, and other businesses are open all day long on weekdays, weekends, and holidays to offer their customers a convenient schedule.
+Grocery stores, department stores, restaurants, and other businesses are open all day long on weekdays, weekends, and holidays to offer their customers a convenient schedule.

-What is the common bank holiday schedule?
+What is the common national holiday schedule?

 If you work for a corporation, there’s a good chance that you’re off on bank holidays.
 Being off on bank holidays can give you some extra time to spend with your family or get business done.